Professional and financial risks

 Part 36 – Stick, Twist…. or Stay?

 Published on 13 January 2020.
-By James Ainsworth, Senior Associate and Will Sefton, Partner and Head of Professional and Financial Risks
+By James Ainsworth, Senior Associate and Will Sefton, Partner and Head of the Lawyers Liability and Regulatory Group

 The case of Allen Campbell v Ministry of Defence [2019] EWHC 2121 (QB) provides useful guidance on the appropriate way to respond to a Part 36 offer when you are unsure of the value of the claim (and therefore the merits of the offer), in order to avoid the costs consequences of late acceptance.